 Species | C. parellina |

-This species has an iridescent black plumage with white spots on its wings which gives the impression that it's wearing a tuxedo.
+This species has an iridescent black plumage with white spots on its wings, giving the impression that it’s wearing a tuxedo.

-The male dusky indigobirds have bright blue eyes while the females are brownish grey.
+The male dusky indigobirds have bright blue eyes, while the females have brownish-grey eyes.
 They make their nests out of grasses and twigs near termite mounds or tree stumps close to water sources like streams or rivers.

 These birds usually travel in pairs but also form flocks during migrations season when they fly southwards towards South Africa between October and March each year.